kalin23ik/interview_task/README.md

 The code is in the file `app/app.py`

 *Note:* The task requires such a simple functionality of the application, without specifying how exactly to achieve it.
 My research (considering that I’m not a professional web developer) showed, that this functionality, certainly, can be achieved by use of many other programming (scripting) languages, or frameworks, as: Node.JS with Express, Rust with ActixWeb, Go language, even static HTML + shell CGI.
 The Python with Flask was chosen just because of my sympathy for this programming language.
 2. ## Dockerfile

 The simple web application is “dockerized” through use of the `app/Dockerfile` which builds a Docker image based on *python:3.11-slim* image.
-The image is tagged as `envapp:v1` and pushed to the Dockerhub repository called [kkrast/envapp](https://hub.docker.com/repository/docker/kkrast/envapp/general) for public access
+The image is tagged as `envapp:v1` and pushed to the Dockerhub repository called [kkrast/envapp](https://hub.docker.com/repository/docker/kkrast/envapp/general)for public access

 3. ## Helm Chart